5 Remedies for Achilles Heel Tendinitis

 Make sure to keep your tendon stable.
 It should have better support to avoid any additional tension.

 A little elevation helps increase blood flow in this area.
-Also, gravity helps to take tension off of the tendon.
+Also, gravity helps to take tension off the tendon.
 This allows your blood vessels and capillaries in the area to not strain as much.

 2. Give it a massage with castor oil